Merck Manual

 Familial hypocalciuric hypercalcemia

 Although FHH results from histologically abnormal parathyroid tissue, the response to subtotal parathyroidectomy is unsatisfactory.
-Because overt clinical manifestations are rare, drug therapy is not routinely indicated.
+Because overt clinical manifestations are rare, treatment, other than calcium supplementation, is usually not required.

 Key Points